Patreon Feed Widget for Website. No-code - Poper

 Podcasters running Patreon

-Podcast hosts who run a paid-tier feed on Patreon for ad-free episodes, bonus shows, and behind-the-mic content.
-Show tiers and your latest public episode notes on your podcast site so listeners support you from the same page they discovered the show.
+Podcast hosts who use Patreon for ad-free episodes, bonus shows, and behind-the-mic content.
+Show your latest public episode notes and locked Patreon previews on your podcast site so listeners can support you from the same page where they discovered the show.

-YouTuber tier setup with DSLR camera on tripod, glowing ring light, and Bronze, Silver (recommended), and Gold tier-name plaques with patron counts
+YouTuber setup with DSLR camera on tripod, glowing ring light, and Patreon post preview cards with join links

-YouTubers who use Patreon for a deeper community: ad-free videos, livestream access, and Discord roles.
-Embed your tier grid on a companion blog or your channel landing page so subscribers convert into supporters without leaving your domain.
+YouTubers who use Patreon for deeper community updates, ad-free extras, and behind-the-scenes posts.
+Embed public Patreon posts on a companion blog or channel landing page so subscribers can move from watching to supporting without losing your domain.

 Writer's desk with vintage typewriter, manuscript pages strewn around, a hand-bound zine titled The Quiet Mile Issue 12, and a coral ink bottle